Shamsherkhan1729/Apexplanet/README.md

-# Apexplanet# Web Development Internship Program - ApexPlanet Software Pvt.
+💫 Web Development Internship Program - ApexPlanet Software Pvt.
 Ltd.

 Welcome to the **45-day web development internship program** at **ApexPlanet Software Pvt.
 Ltd.**!
 This internship is designed to help you master the core web development skills of **HTML**, **CSS**, and **JavaScript**.
 During the course of this program, you will work on several tasks, each building upon the skills learned in the previous ones.